FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/tribute-songs/2008-08-25-fujiyaand-Miyagi-knickerbocker.md

 description: Knickerbocker (The song makes a number of references to the life of Lena Zavaroni and the references are correct).
 post_description: Knickerbocker (The song makes a number of references to the life of Lena Zavaroni and the references are correct).
 image: /assets/images/albums/2008-09-01-fujiya-and-miyagi-knickerbocker-album-cover.jpg
-categories: [Discography:-Tribute Songs, OnThisDay25August, OnThisDay1September]
+categories: [Discography-Tribute Songs, OnThisDay25August, OnThisDay1September]
 permalink: /discography/tribute-songs/:name
 last_modified_at: 23 December 2023
 ---